e-mine1/e-mine-web/README.md

 uint256 public constant INITIAL_SUPPLY = %token_initial_supply%;
 ```

-Provided values can then be used in smart contract functions, such as in the following example of MyStandardToken constructor that gives initial coin supply to msg.sender:
+Provided values can then be used in smart contract functions, such as in the following example of *MyStandardToken()* constructor that gives initial coin supply to *msg.sender*:

 ```
 function MyStandardToken() public {